yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

    ![SQL Server is entered into the Windows Start menu search box, and Microsoft SQL Server Management Studio 17 is highlighted in the search results.](media/start-menu-ssms-17.png "Windows start menu search")

 1. In the SSMS **Connect to Server** dialog, enter **SQL2008-SUFFIX** into the Server name box, ensure **Windows Authentication** is selected, and then select **Connect**.
+   - Note:- You can get the SUFFIX details from environment details tab.

     ![The SQL Server Connect to Search dialog is displayed, with SQL2008-SUFFIX entered into the Server name and Windows Authentication selected.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/fix/Hands-on%20lab/media/ssms.png "Connect to Server")